 Ah, to be young and traipsing around the country without a worry.
-Well, the Seishun 18 ticket will help you recapture those carefree days and at a price that younger-you would have appreciated — ¥12,050 for five days of unlimited travel.
+Well, the Seishun 18 ticket will help you recapture those carefree days and at a price that younger-you would have appreciated.
 Here’s the lowdown on this bargain deal.

 What is the Seishun 18 ticket?

-The Seishun 18 ticket (青春18きっぷ) is a special discount ticket sold by national rail operator JR three times a year — in summer, winter and spring.
-It allows up to five non-consecutive days of unlimited travel on JR local and rapid trains, making it a super-cheap way to explore Japan at a slow pace.
+The Seishun 18 ticket (青春18きっぷ) is a special discount ticket sold by national rail operator JR three times a year — in summer, winter, and spring.
+It gives you unlimited travel on JR local and rapid trains for either 3- or 5-days, making it a super-cheap way to explore Japan at a slow pace.

-Seishun 18 tickets (named for the youth who love to use them) cost ¥12,050 a pop, giving you unlimited travel for just ¥2,410/day — that’s outstanding value.
+Seishun 18 tickets (named for the youth who love to use them) cost ¥12,050 for the 5-day ticket, or ¥10,000 for the 3-day ticket.
 While the ticket sales periods coincide with school holidays, anyone, of any age and nationality, can use the tickets.
+The only catch is that you can’t ride limited express trains (tokkyu/特急) or the Shinkansen (bullet train).

 Suggested Activity